shanurwan/Superstore-Analysis/README.md

 ## Objective

 ## Key Finding
-1. Within each product category, a particular item tends to be bought together more often than the rest.
+1. Within each product category, there is a particular item tends to be bought together more often than the rest.
 2.

 ## Recommendation